salemlf/hakubun/README.md

 ## Download the App

-The iOS and web versions are still being tested, but the alpha version Android of is [available on the Play Store through early access!](https://play.google.com/store/apps/details?id=io.hakubun.app)
+The iOS and web versions are still being tested, but the alpha version Android is [available on the Play Store through early access!](https://play.google.com/store/apps/details?id=io.hakubun.app)

 ### Interface